Accommodations for Disabled Students

 In addition to completing an “Application for Services Form” at the meeting with the Dean of Students, the student will also need to present current documentation regarding the nature of the disability and any accommodations needed.
 The Dean of Students will review the “Application for Services Form” and all documentation, with the assistance of an outside medical professional if necessary.
 Documentation requirements are outlined further below.
 Reasonable accommodations are determined through the collaboration of the Dean of Students, the student, faculty, individual departments, and outside professionals as warranted, with consideration for essential standards for courses, programs, services and activities, or status of facilities.

 When a reasonable accommodation is deemed necessary, the Dean of Students will develop a plan identifying the student’s disability, the circumstances for which accommodations are needed, and the reasonable accommodations recommended by the Dean of Students.
 The plan will be distributed to those with a need to know to put any accommodation in place.
 Additionally, the Dean of Students will contact individual faculty members to discuss, as necessary, the recommended accommodations and the process for implementation.
-Faculty are expected to assist with the provision of accommodations when reasonable and necessary without compromise to essential elements of the course or evaluation standards.
+Faculty is expected to assist with the provision of accommodations when reasonable and necessary without compromise to essential elements of the course or evaluation standards.
 If agreed-upon accommodations are not implemented in an effective or timely manner, then the student is encouraged to contact the Dean of Students.

 Individuals seeking admission and progression to clinical courses, and graduation from SLCHS must be able to meet the physical and emotional requirements of the academic program.
 Individuals who pose a direct threat to the safety and welfare of others or to that of themselves may be denied admission, progression, or graduation.
 SLCHS’s individualized assessment of an applicant’s or a student’s threat to the safety and welfare of self or others will be based on current medical evidence or on the best-available objective evidence that assesses the nature, duration, and severity of the risk and the probability that injury will occur.